ttaylor0416/digitalframeworks.github.io/_posts/2016-06-26-welcome-to-class.md

 In all events, we'll get into the swing of things better in week 2.

+Don't forget to email me a link to some interesting example of data journalism and a few sentences about why you like it.

 Check out the [syllabus](/syllabus).
 The syllabus can and will change as the quarter goes on, but I'll strive to cover the topics you see there.

 You'll need to sign up for some services before week 2: